Chinese mythology: Names

 Names of the Five Premier Emperors include Huangdi, Shaohao, Zhuanxu, Di Ku, Yao, and Shun.

 Nuwa and Fuxi

 Nüwa and Fuxi represented as half-snake, half-human creatures.

 Nuwa and Fuxi (also known as Paoxi) are sometimes worshiped as the ultimate ancestor of all humankind and are often represented as half-snake, half-humans.
 Nuwa's companion, Fuxi, was her brother and husband.

 Nuwa saves the world

-After Gong-Gong was said to have damaged the world pillar holding the earth and sky apart, the sky was rent causing fires, floods (the Flood of Nuwa) and other devastating events which were only remedied when Nüwa repaired the sky with five colored stones.
+After Gong-Gong was said to have damaged the world pillar holding the earth and sky apart, the sky was rent, causing fires, floods, and other devastating events.
+The disasters were only remedied when Nüwa repaired the sky with five colored stones.
 The figure of Nüwa, also referred to as Nü Kwa, appeared in literature no earlier than c.
 350 BCE.
 It is sometimes believed that Nüwa molded humans from clay to populate or re-populate the world, thus creating modern humans.